明系魔法吟唱之3.1 -- 我的Claude规则文件分享

 SOPService[F].getSOP(tenant, id)

-NoOp implementations return results (not throw exceptions).
-The caller decides if it's an error:
+NoOp implementations are used for: (a) test runners / local partial testing, and (b) feature-flag-disabled services in LinewiseApp.scala.
+NoOp returns results (not throw exceptions).
+The caller decides if it's an error.

 1